quangphungntq/abcabc1/README-2.md

 **[⬆ Back to Top](#table-of-contents)**

-### Topic 1

-A company is launching a new application that requires a structured database to store user profiles, application settings, and transactional data.
+### A company is launching a new application that requires a structured database to store user profiles, application settings, and transactional data.
 The database must be scalable with application traffic and must offer backups.

 Which solution will meet these requirements MOST cost-effectively?